 Scale color representation – This involves the psychology of sight.
 We see things because visible light bounces off surfaces and our eyes pick that bounced light up.
 The optic nerve brings the signal to the brain where it is interpreted.
 A person can match a paint color perfectly to a sample, yet when that perfectly matched paint is sprayed onto a scale model, it looks too dark.
 The reason for this is the amount of light involved.
 For example, if I’m trying to accurately replicate the color of a surface that’s six feet long and four feet wide in 1/48 scale, that means I’m working on a surface that’s actually and inch and a half long by an inch wide.
 A LOT less light will reflect from the scale surface than will from the actual surface I’m trying to replicate.
 When that light is interpreted by the brain it results in a color that looks darker, even though it’s not.
 And since modeling is about how things look, that needs to be addressed.
 The way to get a scale color representation, the color(s) being used have to be lightened.
 That’s done by adding white.
 I use about 25% white for 1/48 scale and about 18% white for 1/35 scale.
 The added white offsets the too-dark effect my brain’s interpretation of sight creates.

 Sprue – That’s the “tree” that kit parts are attached to.
-What it really is is a channel that brings the molten plastic into the hollow cavity that, once filled, becomes the part.
+What it really is is a channel cut into the dies (molds) that brings the molten plastic into the hollow cavity that, once filled, becomes the part.
 Sprue is really handy stuff!
 Heating it (GENTLY) over a candle allows it to be stretched, and if you shape the sprue first (like for a bolt head you need), it retains that shape when it’s stretched.